Jompra/Filtr/README.md

 We decided that an image editor would be an interesting product to create.

-![Demo of Image editor working](https://github.com/Jompra/filtr/blob/master/Image-Edit-Demo.gif)
+![Demo of Image editor working](https://github.com/Jompra/filtr/blob/master/Image-Edit-Demo.gif) The gif is compressed to save space.
+Images edited in Filtr are the same quality as the original.

 ## Functionality
 ### Backend